 REACH Rural Areas

-Americans living in rural areas have higher rates of preventable risk behaviors including cigarette smoking and higher rates of chronic diseases including high blood pressure and obesity.
-Tribal populations have some of the highest rates of chronic disease in the U.S.
+Americans living in rural areas have higher rates of preventable risk behaviors including cigarette smoking, higher rates of chronic diseases including obesity, and other health conditions such as high blood pressure.2

-REACH works with African American, Hispanic, Asian American, American Indian, Alaska Native, and Pacific Islander populations in these areas to encourage physical activity, healthy eating habits, and prevent tobacco use to address diabetes and heart disease (D., 2019).
+REACH works with African American, Hispanic, Asian American, American Indian, Alaska Native, and Pacific Islander populations to encourage physical activity, healthy eating habits, and prevent tobacco use.
+These efforts are designed to help prevent chronic diseases such as obesity, diabetes, and heart disease.1

 Mobilizing Communities to Move | Coeur d’Alene Tribe, Idaho

-In 2015, high rates of obesity were identified among Native American communities in Plummer, Idaho.
-Obesity is the gateway for other health risks including high blood pressure, type 2 diabetes, and heart disease (D., 2019).
+In 2015, 64% of Native American adults in Idaho were affected by overweight or obesity.4 Obesity may contribute to other health risks including high blood pressure, type 2 diabetes, and heart disease.5

-To address this health disparity, REACH provided funding to the Coeur d’Alene tribe to create the Powwow Sweat program, a culturally tailored aerobic video series using traditional dance as a way to increase physical activity among Native American communities.
-From 2016-2017 the Powwow Sweat program has been very successful and grown in popularity (Zahir, 2019).
+To address this health concern, REACH provided funding to the Coeur d’Alene tribe in Plummer, Idaho.
+Tribe members created the Powwow Sweat program, a culturally tailored video series using traditional dance to increase physical activity among Native American communities.
+The tribe provides free videos online and distributes the video on DVDs.

 University of Hawaii

-The University of Hawaii worked with United States Affiliated Pacific Islands – territories of American Samoa, Guam, Commonwealth of the Northern Mariana Islands, the Freely Associated States of the Federated States of Micronesia, Republic of the Marshall Islands and Republic of Palau to increase access to smoke-free protections.
+The University of Hawaii worked with United States Affiliated Pacific Islands (USAPI), including American Samoa, Guam, Commonwealth of the Northern Mariana Islands (CNMI), the Freely Associated States of the Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI), and the Republic of Palau, to increase access to smoke-free protections.

-The REACH program worked with owners of public spaces that were exempt from the Clean Indoor Act in Kosrae Island, by supporting the successful implementation of voluntary smoke-free protections at Kosrae Airport, a gym, and four restaurants.
+For example, the REACH program worked with owners of public spaces that were exempted from the Clean Indoor Act in Kosrae Island, FSM, by supporting implementation of voluntary smoke-free protections.
+These efforts increased access to tobacco-free or smoke-free environments for an estimated 4,600 residents visiting Kosrae Airport, a gym, and four restaurants.

 Healthy Corner Store Initiative in Central Alabama

-In Central Alabama’s River Region there was a lack of healthy food options in Montgomery, Lowndes, and Macon Counties.
-Inaccessibility to fresh fruits and vegetables can contribute to a rise in chronic conditions, including diabetes, for residents in these rural areas (Wellness Coalition, 2019).
+In Central Alabama’s River Region there was a lack of healthy food options in Montgomery, Lowndes, and Macon counties.
+Poor diet is a risk factor for many chronic diseases.6

 Fruit and Vegetable Prescription Program in the Navajo Nation

-To address the high rates of chronic disease among the Navajo Nation, Partners in Health created a Fruit and Vegetable Prescription Program (FVRx) to promote healthy eating.
-Clinic providers and community health workers identify families and invite them to participate in the program.
-The families receive a monthly prescription voucher to buy fruits and vegetables at local stores and meet with a community outreach worker to learn about healthy habit (Food Access, 2018).
+To address high rates of chronic disease among the Navajo Nation, COPE created a Fruit and Vegetable Prescription Program (FVRx) to promote healthy eating.
+Clinic providers and community health workers identified families and invited them to participate.
+Organizers partnered with local stores so that families received a monthly voucher to buy fruits and vegetables.
+Families also met with a community outreach worker to learn about healthy eating.9

-They also created the Healthy Store initiative to increase access to fresh produce available at stores in the Navajo Nation.
-Through the Healthy Store Initiative, they promoted produce through stocking display and promotional changes.
-A Healthy Navajo store serves as a catalyst of change to the Navajo Nation by leading the effort in healthy food options by fresh produce.
+COPE also facilitated the Healthy Store initiative to increase access to fresh produce available at stores in the Navajo Nation.
+They promoted fresh produce through stocking, display, and promotional changes.7 A Healthy Navajo store serves as a catalyst of change by leading efforts to revitalize the Navajo Nation food system.11

 Related ResourcesREACH Rural Areas Fact Sheet